mizrael/davidguida.net/src/_posts/2022-10-05-azure-managed-identities-functions-part-1.md

   - Azure
 ---

 Hi All!
-Today we'll steer away a bit from <a href='/is-dependency-injection-dead-part-1' target='_blank'>Design Patterns</a> and talk about **Managed System Identities**, or MSI, on Azure and how they can be leveraged in Azure Function Apps.
+Today we'll steer away a bit from <a href='/is-dependency-injection-dead-part-1' target='_blank'>Design Patterns</a> and talk about Azure **Managed System Identities**, or MSI, and how they can be leveraged in Azure Function Apps.

 ### So what are exactly **Managed Identities**?